 The Field of Intercultural Communication: A Critical Introduction

 Intercultural Pragmatics and Discourse Analysis

 Intercultural Paris: Gender, Sexuality, Race, and Citizenship in the City

 Myth and Memory in French and Francophone Cultures

 Screening Integration: Beur and Banlieue Cinema in France

-Queer Maghrebi French: Language, Temporalities, Transfiliations, Contemporary French and Francophone Cultures Series (Liverpool University Press, In press).
+Queer Maghrebi French: Language, Temporalities, Transfiliations, Contemporary French and Francophone Cultures Series (Liverpool University Press, 2017).